Frequently Asked Questions

 CAN I LEAVE MY PET AT FOUR PAWS ALL DAY?

 In some cases, yes.
 We want your pet to enjoy their stay with us so please let us know if you need to drop off early or a pick-up late.
 This way, we can make sure we have room for your pet to stay all day comfortably.
 If a dog is staying all day, there is generally an additional $10 charge.
-We are not able to keep cats all day.

 CAN FOUR PAWS GROOM MY DOG TO BREED STANDARD?